turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 When using fetch calls, there are two main times when we want to check for errors.
 The first is when our fetch rejects, which is the case we tested above.

-The second is when the response is not ok.
+The second is when the fetch doesn't fail, but the response is not ok.
 In that case we should manually throw an error that we'll catch elsewhere.
 We'll show how that's done later on in this lesson.

 ## Refactoring to async/await